Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure: Introduction

 Estimating latent non-Gaussian components is important in modern statistical data analysis and machine learning.
 A well-known method for that purpose is independent component analysis (ICA)~\citep{comon1994independent,hyvarinen2000independent}, whose goal is to identify non-Gaussian components as statistically independent as possible.
 ICA has been applied in a wide range of fields such as brain imaging analysis~\citep{vigario2000independent}, image processing \citep{Hyvarinen2009}, pattern recognition~\citep{bartlett2002face}, or causal analysis~\citep{shimizu2006linear}.

 The components estimated by ICA, however, are often not independent at all.
 For natural images, for instance, the estimated components may have variance dependencies, that is, the squares of the components may be correlated, and the same holds also for the wavelet coefficients~\citep{simoncelli1999modeling,hyvarinen2000emergence,karklin2005hierarchical}.
-Inspired by this observation, extensions of ICA have been developed which take dependencies between the components into account: In independent subspace analysis (ISA), for example, the components are assumed to belong to pre-defined groups, and the components of each group are assumed to have variance dependencies~\citep{hyvarinen2000emergence}.
+Inspired by this fact, extensions of ICA have been developed which take dependencies between the components into account: Independent subspace analysis (ISA), which combines the techniques of multidimensional ICA~\citep{cardoso1998multidimensional,theis2005blind} and the principle of invariant-feature subspaces~\citep{kohonen1995self,kohonen1996emergence}, divides the components into pre-defined groups where the components in each group have variance dependencies~\citep{hyvarinen2000emergence}.
 When applied to natural images, ISA produces a phase invariant pooling of the non-Gaussian components.
-In methods for the learning of topographic representations, the dependencies are used to order the components and to arrange them on a grid, which provides a convenient visualization of properties of the data~\citep{hyvarinen2001topographic,mairal2011convex,sasaki2013correlated}.
+Methods for learning topographic representation assume that nearby components have statistical dependencies, while far-away components are as statistically independent as possible~\citep{hyvarinen2001topographic,mairal2011convex,sasaki2013correlated}.
+The dependencies are used to order the components and to arrange them on a grid, which provides a convenient visualization of properties of the data.
 Thus, the statistical dependencies which ICA cannot remove often contain rich information.

-The work cited above assumes pre-fixed dependency structures.
-Dependency structures themselves have also been estimated from data. \citet{karklin2005hierarchical} proposed a method to estimate a hierarchical model whose first layer consists of ICA-like components and whose second layer represents density components. \citet{osindero2006topographic} proposed a hierarchical topographic model with non-Gaussian components in the first layer and weighted connections among them in the second layer.
-A related two-layer model was proposed by~\citet{koster2010two}.

-Most of the hierarchical models focus on higher-order dependencies only, and ignore linear correlations, usually even assuming that they are zero.
-But linear correlations between non-Gaussian components can be observed in real data for a couple of models~\citep{gomez2008measuring,coen2012cortical}.
-It is thus probable that components which are forced to be uncorrelated would actually be correlated if they were only permitted to be so.
-The estimation of topographic representations has recently been improved along these lines by taking into account both linear and variance correlations~\citep{sasaki2013correlated}.
-Linear and higher-order dependencies between the components have also been exploited in order to find correspondences between features in multiple data sets \citep{Gutmann2011a,Campi2013,Gutmann2014}.
+However, a limitation of the work cited above is that it assumes pre-fixed dependency structures, which can be problematic because specifying a wrong dependency structure can hamper the identifiability of the non-Gaussian components~\citep{sasaki2013correlated}.